-Lodging and accommodation accounted for almost 36% of the trillion plus travel spend by global businesses.
+Lodging and accommodation accounts for almost 36% of the trillion plus travel spend by global businesses.
 However, those bookings are increasingly being made outside of managed travel channels by travelers who are increasingly turning to consumer booking sites and apps as a source of making business bookings.

 Why do travelers book off-channel?